 - Are you uncomfortable in social situations?

 Socializing with others is a skill that many of us haven’t learned.
 It’s not something taught in school, and it doesn’t come naturally to everyone.
-I plan on having programs that will address this issue.
+I plan on writing more about this that will address this issue.

 Are you lonely?
+What internet forums can you suggest to others?
 I’m interested in any thoughts or comments that you have.